 He winked.
 "This weekend.
 You, Lorc, and I need to hang out.
-There's way too much to share."
+There's far too much to share."

 I nodded.
 "All right.
 I'll see you then."

 Scorpius stared off into space for a sec.
-"Yeah… I'll see you, San."
+"Yeah… I'll see you, Sander."

-Mum and Dad left that weekend to spend an adults-only weekend with their friends (you know, Harry, Ginny, Hermione, Ron, and the lot).
-I told Lorcan that Scorpius was coming over and he said he'd stay for half of Saturday.
+Mum and Dad left that weekend to spend an adults-only weekend with their friends—Harry, Ginny, Hermione, Ron, and the lot.
+I told Lorcan that Scorpius was coming over, and he said he'd stay for half of Saturday.